NicklasC/TAPHT24D_TA_final_exam/README.md

 For more detailed information regarding the assignment, see links and information in the ASSIGNMENT_INFO.md file.

+## To run the tests, see instruction in the "Auto installation" chapter below

 ## Technology used

 * Python